Skip to main content

 Change Files

 Any pull request which includes changes within the packages/* directory requires a corresponding change file.
 Before pushing your changes to create a pull request, be sure you have included the necessary change file(s).
-To generate a change file, run yarn change in the root of the repository.
+To generate a change file, run npm run change in the root of the repository.
 The generated file will be checked into the repo automatically for you as part of the process.

 note